-Hammer-ons and Pull-offs: a complete guide (Fret Dojo TV Ep.1)
+Hammer-ons and Pull-offs: a complete guide

 Welcome to Episode one of Fret Dojo TV!
 I’m very excited to put these videos out where I share my knowledge of guitar techniques and styles.
 This episode covers how to do the hammer-on and pull-off techniques on guitar effortlessly, and includes some exercises to give you a way forward in improving this technique.
 They might seem a bit tricky but it these are pretty straightforward techniques to learn if you have a good understanding of the principles.